jmallen1027/Nr-ReadMe-Test/README.md

 nr1 nerdpack:deploy [-c [DEV|BETA|STABLE]] [--profile=your_profile_name]
 nr1 nerdpack:subscribe [-c [DEV|BETA|STABLE]] [--profile=your_profile_name]
 ```
+## Using this Nerdpack

-Visit [https://one.newrelic.com](https://one.newrelic.com), and launch your app in New Relic.
+- Visit [https://one.newrelic.com](https://one.newrelic.com), and launch your app in New Relic.
+- Enter Chart Name, Account ID, Query, and Select a Chart Type
+- Do not include any time ranges when entering the query.
+The nerdpack will update query when time range is changed.
+- Add to Dashboard
+- Test different time ranges.

 # Support